-State and Regio onal Programs remaining 40 percent is allocated annually by the BAAQMD for programming and allocation by the Program Manager for each county.
+State and Regional Programs remaining 40 percent is allocated annually by the BAAQMD for programming and allocation by the Program Manager for each county.
 Alameda CTC is the TFCA Program Manager for Alameda County.
 The Alameda County Program Manager funds are split 70 percent to the cities and the County; and 30 percent to transit-related projects.

-Local Programs Fund Source Description 1986 Measure B In November 1986, voters passed the 1986 Measure B, a 15-year measure expected to generate more than \$990 million through a half-cent transportation sales tax to fund local streets and roads improvements, bus and paratransit services, and other transportation infrastructure projects.
+Fund Source Description 1986 Measure B In November 1986, voters passed the 1986 Measure B, a 15-year measure expected to generate more 1360 Ivieasure B than \$990 million through a half-cent transportation sales tax to fund local streets and roads improvements, bus and paratransit services, and other transportation infrastructure projects.
 The 1986 Transportation Expenditure Plan guides the use of those funds.
 Sales tax collection authorized by the 1986 Measure B ended in 2002, but several projects from the 1986 Measure B Capital Program are still underway.
 The 1986 Measure B generated more than \$353 million for transportation programs and \$864 million for highway, roadway and transit improvements.
 The sales tax collection for the 1986 Measure B ended in 2002, and no additional revenues are assumed.
-2000 Measure B Alameda County voters approved the 2000 Measure B Transportation Expenditure Plan (2000 TEP) which authorized a 20-year half-cent sales tax to be used for the transportation purposes identified in the 2000 TEP.
+2000 Measure B Alameda County voters approved the 2000 Measure B Transportation Expenditure Plan (2000 TEP) 2000 Measure B which authorized a 20-year half-cent sales tax to be used for the transportation purposes identified in the 2000 TEP.
 Alameda CTC administers the 2000 Measure B Program to deliver essential transportation improvements and services.
 The 2000 TEP guides the expenditures of the 2000 Measure B funds.
 The collection of 2000 Measure B funds began on April 1, 2002 and will continue through March 31, 2022.
 The 2000 Measure B funds are divided as prescribed in the 2000 TEP between funds allocated directly to the jurisdictions and transit operators, and the funding available for the programs and capital projects named in the Measure.
-The 2000 Measure B funds are distributed as follows: Direct Local Distributions : The direct local distribution (DLD) funds are distributed directly to local jurisdictions and transit operators as they are received by Alameda CTC in accordance with the provisions set forth in the 2000 TEP and the Master Program Funding Agreements between Alameda CTC and the local jurisdictions.
-The percentages of net revenues used for the distributions are prescribed in the 2000 TEP as follows: Mass Transit Operations (21.22 percent) Local Streets Maintenance and Safety (22.34 percent) Special Transportation for Seniors and People with Disabilities (9.02 percent) Discretionary Programs : The 2000 TEP includes a number of commitments to the following discretionary programs that are available for program management and implementation by Alameda CTC, a Countywide Bicycle and Pedestrian Coordinator position, and discretionary projects based on the percentages or amounts specified in the 2000 TEP: Express Bus Service Countywide (0.7 percent) Special Transportation for Seniors and People with Disabilities - Coordination and Gaps in Service Grants (1.43 percent) Transit Center Development Funds (0.19 percent) Capital Projects: The 2000 TEP includes commitments to individual capital projects.
+The 2000 Measure B funds are distributed as follows: and capital projects named in the Measure.
+The 2000 Measure Brunds are distributed as follows.
+Direct Local Distributions: The direct local distribution (DLD) funds are distributed directly to local jurisdictions and transit operators as they are received by Alameda CTC in accordance with the provisions set forth in the 2000 TEP and the Master Program Funding Agreements between Alameda CTC and the local jurisdictions.
+The percentages of net revenues used for the distributions are prescribed in the 2000 TEP as follows: Mass Transit Operations (21.22 percent) Local Streets Maintenance and Safety (22.34 percent) Bicycle and Pedestrian Safety (3.75 percent) Special Transportation for Seniors and People with Disabilities (9.02 percent) Discretionary Programs: The 2000 TEP includes a number of commitments to the following discretionary programs that are available for program management and implementation by Alameda CTC, a Countywide Bicycle and Pedestrian Coordinator position, and discretionary projects based on the percentages or amounts specified in the 2000 TEP: Express Bus Service Countywide (0.7 percent) Bicycle and Pedestrian Safety (1.25 percent) Special Transportation for Seniors and People with Disabilities - Coordination and Gaps in Service Grants (1.43 percent) Transit Center Development Funds (0.19 percent) Capital Projects: The 2000 TEP includes commitments to individual capital projects.
 Alameda CTC distributes sales tax funds for capital projects on a reimbursement basis in accordance with funding